JB-Cole/us-cad-tariff/README.md

 ---

 ## 📬 Contact
 Project led by **James Cole**.
-For questions or contributions, feel free to open an issue or contact the team.
+For questions or contributions, feel free to open an issue.